inbalboa/churchbot/README.md

-# churchbot
+# Churchill bot

-A Twitter bot to find tweets that match your search terms and reply with prepared response.
+A simple Twitter bot to find tweets that match your search terms and reply with prepared response.

 Developed for joking.
 Don't spam!